albertomarfoglia/meds-ontology/MODELING.md

 # MEDS Ontology — Modeling considerations & design rationale

 **Version:** 0.1.0
-**Author:** Alberto Marfoglia (ontology design)
+**Author:** Alberto Marfoglia (ontology design) **Date:** 2025-12-04
-**Date:** 2025-12-04

 ## Abstract

-This document provides a systematic, academically-oriented justification of the design choices embodied in `ontology/meds.ttl`.
-It follows the methodological recipe of Deborah L. McGuinness and Natalya F. Noy — *Ontology Development 101* — and maps each step to the MEDS conceptual schema.
-The aim is to make the ontology's structure, constraints, and operational responsibilities explicit so that practitioners can reason about correctness, maintenance, and validation.
+This document provides a systematic justification of the design choices embodied in `ontology/meds.ttl`.
+It follows the "Ontology Development 101" methodology and maps MEDS conceptual schema elements to ontology artifacts.
+The goal is to make the ontology’s structure, constraints, and operational responsibilities explicit so practitioners can reason about correctness, maintenance, and validation.

 ---

 ## Table of contents

 1. Determine the domain and scope
 2. Reuse of existing ontologies and identifiers
 3. Enumeration of important terms
 4. Class taxonomy and modeling strategy
 5. Properties: object vs datatype, domains and ranges
 6. Facets, cardinalities and constraints (OWL vs SHACL)
 7. Instance examples & use cases
 8. Mappings between MEDS schema elements and ontology artifacts (tabular)
 9. Design alternatives considered and rationale
 10. Enforcement strategy and limitations
-11. Recommended extensions and future work
+11. Recommended extensions and next work

 ---